ev3dev/ev3dev.github.io/docs/tutorials/using-brickstrap-to-cross-compile.md

 ---
-title: "Using Brickstrap to Cross-Compile"
+title: "Using Brickstrap to Cross-Compile (obsolete)"
 subject: "Cross-Compiling"
 author: "@dlech"
 ---